 Steve Engle studies and teaches the political and economic evolution of the 19th Century American Republic.
 His research in this period has focused on the study of the American Civil War and Reconstruction Era, and his books examine the ethnic dimensions of the period, civil-military relations during the war, and the politics of power.
-His books include: Yankee Dutchman: The Life of Franz Sigel (1993), Don Carlos Buell: Most Promising of All (1999), Struggle for the Heartland (2001), The American Civil War in the West (2002), The American Civil War: This Mighty Scourge of War (2003, co-authored with Gary Gallagher, Robert Krick, and Joseph Glatthaar), A Yankee Horseman in the Shenandoah Valley (2012, co-edited with David Coles), Civil War: Fort Sumter to Appomattox (co-authored with Gallagher, Krick, and Glatthaar, 2014); A War Worth Fighting: Abraham Lincoln's Presidency and Civil War America (2015).
-His current work, Gathering to Save a Nation: Lincoln and the Union’s War Governors is forthcoming with the University of North Carolina Press.
+His books include: Yankee Dutchman: The Life of Franz Sigel (1993), Don Carlos Buell: Most Promising of All (1999), Struggle for the Heartland (2001), The American Civil War in the West (2002), The American Civil War: This Mighty Scourge of War (2003, co-authored with Gallagher, Krick, and Glatthaar), A Yankee Horseman in the Shenandoah Valley (2012, co-edited with David Coles), Civil War: Fort Sumter to Appomattox (co-authored with Gallagher, Krick, and Glatthaar, 2014); A War Worth Fighting: Abraham Lincoln's Presidency and Civil War America (2015).
+His recent work, Gathering to Save a Nation: Lincoln and the Union’s War Governors received the 55th Annual Barondess-Lincoln Award for 2017.
 His articles and essays have appeared in Civil War History, Reviews in American History, Journal of the West, Journal of Negro History, Yearbook of German-American Studies, Journal of Urban History, AHA Perspectives, and The American Historian.

 A native of the Lower Shenandoah Valley, Steve grew up near Harpers Ferry, West Virginia.
 He received his Ph.D. in American History from Florida State University in 1989.
 He spent a year teaching at Florida State University before joining the faculty at Florida Atlantic University in 1990.
 In his time at FAU he has served as the Director of Graduate Programs (1997-2002), and as Department Chair (2002-2007).
 He is currently the Director of the Department's Symposia Series.